adamjamesreid/mfed/README.md

 It may not be in your path.
 Try specifying the full path e.g. `~/miniconda3/bin/conda`.
 Ideally add `~/miniconda3/bin/` in your $PATH environment variable.
 See this [tutorial:]( https://riptutorial.com/bash/example/19613/add-a-path-to-the-path-environment-variable).

-* *Can I have underlying data files for PCA volcano plot and heatmap, MA plot*
+* *Can I have underlying data files for PCA, volcano plot, heatmap, MA plot etc.?*

 Mfed now saves an R image so that you can revisit the analysis.
 The file is called ‘mfed.RData’.
 In R, do: